SynapseCarbon/GPXPosterPrint/README.md

     - Ride details (title, date)
     - Between 1 to 6 ride metadata fields (distance, time, elevation gain, power, average speed etc)

-For instance, if you were doing this on Windows from a PowerShell prompt:
+For instance, if you were doing this on Windows (where Python 3 is already installed) from a PowerShell prompt:

 ```
 mkdir gpxposterprint